TheIoTLearningInitiative/CodeLabs/Coba/Documentation/LinuxKernelBuildSystem/LinuxKernelBuildSystem.md

 # Kernel Build System

+> _The kernel has many abstraction layers and levels of indirection and because its build system allows for creating highly customized kernel binary images._

 ## Overview

 Please read the "Kbuild: the Linux Kernel Build System" carefully, you will understand how this system works